torvalds/linux/Documentation/kbuild/modules.rst

 ================================================

 In the last section we saw the command to build a module for the running kernel.
-The module is not actually built, however, because a build file is required.
+The module is yest actually built, however, because a build file is required.
 Contained in this file will be the name of the module(s) being built, along with the list of requisite source files.
 The file may be as simple as a single line::